OpenMPCC/documentation/Tutorials/Sorting.md

     file.writelines(f"{randint(1, 100)}\n" for _ in range(128))
 ```

-Now let's compile and run both programs on `localhost` using the [MASCOT}(https://eprint.iacr.org/2016/505) backend, and look at the performance results.
+Now let's compile and run both programs on `localhost` using the [MASCOT](https://eprint.iacr.org/2016/505) backend in the active security / dishonest majority setting, and look at the performance results.
 Starting with `bubble-sort.mpc`:
 ```bash
 ./compile.py bubble-sort.mpc
 Scripts/mascot.sh -v bubble-sort